THOMVDC/PSYPET/README.md

 		- Dicom to nifti conversion
 		- Centering
 		- Segmentation/ Parcellation
-	3. Coregistration of processed PET and T1 images
+	3. Coregistration of processed PET to T1 image
 	4. PVC if required
 	5. Creation of reference region in patient space
 	6. Creation of SUVR image